5 Kid-Approved Tips to Avoid Scratching Eczema in Class

 Published On: Aug 1, 2022

-The clock is ticking down to those final minutes before recess, or maybe you just sat down for a really hard spelling test and . . . your skin is begging to be scratched.
-Fear not, itchy friends: we’re here to help.
-Our junior eczema ecz-perts have shared a few tips on keeping your hands busy in class, instead of scratching.
+The clock is ticking down to those final minutes before recess, or maybe you just sat down for a really hard spelling test and…your skin is begging to be scratched.
+Fear not, some of our young eczema community members shared a few tips below on keeping your hands busy in class instead of scratching.

-The majority of our eczema ecz-perts said they liked to draw, doodle or scribble in the margins of their notebooks whenever they felt the urge to scratch.
-Be sure to get permission first, so your teachers know this actually helps you pay attention.
+The majority of our eczema community members said they liked to draw, doodle or scribble in the margins of their notebooks whenever they felt the urge to scratch.

-#3: After moisturizing, massage your own hands for a few minutes
+3. Massage your hands for a few minutes after moisturizing

 Massaging your own hands will decrease stress, calm your mind and help control your urge to scratch.
 And this tip isn’t just for older kids.
 Ella Chrnelich is entering the second grade and has lived with severe eczema all her life.

 Applying pressure, instead of scratching, isn’t just for elementary aged kids, either.
-NEA Ambassador Jeremy Paredes is an incoming sophomore at Georgia Tech University knows how to keep his hands busy, too.
+NEA Ambassador Jeremy Paredes, a college student at Georgia Tech University knows how to keep his hands busy, too.

 In college, too, Jeremy takes advantage of how often the first row stays empty in many of his lecture classes.
 When you know the teacher can see you, you know they can see you scratching, and sometimes that’s enough motivation to stop.

-Bonus tip for caregivers: talk to your child’s school administrator before school
+For caregivers: Talk to your child’s school administrator

 “We communicate openly about Ella’s needs with our teachers and school administration,” said Amy, about her daughter.
 “Ella prefers to keep a low profile with her eczema.
 If her teachers notice that she’s itching, they let her take a walk to the bathroom or to the school nurse.
 Sometimes just stepping out of the classroom helps her stop the itch cycle.”